 5. Bring a farmers market to campus and offer to pay a minimum amount

-7. 5k run/walk/stroll around campus
+7. Hold a 5k run/walk/stroll around campus

 8. Giveaway or subsidize wearable technology that helps students track their activity

 Create a fitness or wellness competition for a welcome week event by providing incentives at the end.
-Some college campuses are now tracking things like sleep or physical activity with MyFitnessPal and FitBit technology with all first-year students.

 9. Incentivize smoking cessation

 Many colleges are trying to help curb smoking by going smoke-free.
-It’s easier said than done, so it’s important to have support programs and incentive programs through your health resource center to remind students they aren’t alone.
+It’s easier said than done, so it’s important to have support programs and incentive programs through your health resource center to remind students that they aren’t alone.

-10. Campus happy hours
+10. Host campus happy hours

 11. Encourage STD/STI testing

-Here’s a great example of how to promote the discussion around sexual health — “STD’s Over Smoothies”
+Here’s a great example of how to promote the discussion around sexual health — “STDs Over Smoothies”

 Relaxation & Rejuvenation